Hours: 8:00am-5:00pm Monday - Friday

 Where do I find a map and phone number of local government offices?

 Please note: public comment provided to a majority of the Commissioners is considered a public record.
-Also, unanimous public comment will not be considered.
+Also, anonymous public comment will not be considered.
 Appropriate city staff are often provided a copy of public comment when it pertains to their department.